ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 MAV_CMD_NAV_VTOL_LAND
 ---------------------

 Supported by: Plane (not Copter or Rover).
-Specifically Quadplanes.
+Specifically QuadPlanes.

 Land the vehicle at the current or a specified location.